evangelosroutis/hypothesis-generation/README.md

 ## Usage

-### Please refer to demo.ipynb for a detailed demonstration of how to importing the data and use the agent
+### Please refer to demo.ipynb for a detailed demonstration of how to import the data and use the agent

 ### Running the Agent
 Here's an example of how to instantiate and use the custom agent: